garnetred/hide-amazon-cart/README.md

 This extension is now publicly available via the [Chrome Web Store](https://chrome.google.com/webstore/detail/hide-amazon-cart/ajpehjilbkljgjkdjlooccaopmfgcpeb).

 ## Abstract
 This browser extension hides the Amazon cart sidebar that appears on the right-hand side if a user has at least one item in the cart.
 Normally, you would see this sidebar on the `/cart` route and when viewing other Amazon items.
-With this extension the cart is hidden, but you can still view your cart by visiting `amazon.com/cart`.
+With this extension the cart is hidden, but you can still view your cart by visiting `amazon.<top-level domain>/cart`.

+The following domains are currently supported:
+- amazon.co.uk
+- amazon.it
+- amazon.co.jp
+- amazon.nl
+- amazon.sa
+- amazon.com.mx
+- amazon.com.au
+- amazon.in
+- amazon.de
+- amazon.es
+- amazon.fr
+- amazon.ca
+- amazon.com

 ## Tech Stack
 This project uses vanilla JS, CSS, and HTML.